justtrackio/content-style-guide/README.md

 ## Releasing linter changes

-Making changes to these files will not automatically be propagated to the repositories that use this configuration.
+Changes to these files will not automatically be propagated to the repositories that use this configuration.
 To make your changes available to users of this style guide, we need to cut a [new release](https://github.com/justtrackio/content-style-guide/releases).